JM-ST/GS-socket/readme.md

  > Second tap use command `python3 socket_client.py` ---> Client side Terminal

  - You can put your keyword in Client side Terminal
-  -- If you want to close client ---> input empty string in client terminal enjoy !
+  - If you want to close client ---> input empty string in client terminal

+ enjoy !

+6010450748 Supanut Tangsopha Protocol Project